nithish576s/nithish1.github.io/README.md

 # Nithish
 ## About me

 I am an incoming MS ECE student with a specialization in Communication Theory and Systems at UCSD.
-Prior to that, I did my Bachelor of Technology in Electrical Engineering at IIT Hyderabad.
+I did my Bachelor of Technology with Honors in Electrical Engineering at IIT Hyderabad.
 I am primarily interested in working in information theory, statistical inference, and coding theory.
 I am also interested in exploring communication theory and wireless communications.

 ## Education